*This article was updated January 8th, 2019, to provide more detailed information as it has been issued and clarified by the IRS.

 - If you are filing by yourself and make less than $157.5k, you will save money.

 - If you are filing jointly and make less than $315k, you’ll save money.

 - If you are filing by yourself and make over $157.5k, the bill could still benefit you (you’ll get a deduction unless you’re in one of the unfavored profession–just not the full 20%).

 - If you are filing jointly and make over $315k, the bill could still benefit you (you’ll get a deduction unless you’re in one of the unfavored profession–just not the full 20%).

 - If your business makes more than $500k, you might want to consider moving to a C-Corporation because the new corporate tax rate was cut to 21% under the new bill.
 Although you might have some problems with double-taxation, this low rate may make it worth it.
 (Personally, I suspect we’ll see more higher-earning small businesses move to C-Corporation status in the next few years.)

-As a Money Coach and Enrolled Agent (an Enrolled Agent holds the most prestigious tax credential in the U.S.), my main interest is to help you gain a thorough understanding of your business finances and keep as much of your hard earned cash as legally possible.
+As a Business Financial Coach and Enrolled Agent (an Enrolled Agent holds the most prestigious tax credential in the U.S.), my main interest is to help you gain a thorough understanding of your business finances and keep as much of your hard earned cash as legally possible.
 I know both the benefits and hardships of owning your own business, and I’m rooting for you every step of the way.